lnls-sol/project-nheengatu/README.md

 whether implemented on the FPGA, or on LinuxRT as a LabVIEW-RT VI.
 Other helper projects such as setting up a clean compactRIO and configuration generation scripts were also developed.

+## Need to know

+ * We use the Nheengatu library, device support, and IOC from our network file system (NFS).
+That is why you may find several configurations that use NFS.
+Nheengatu can also be directly installed on the CompactRIO.
+If you have difficulties performing the installations, feel free to contact the author.

 ## Cloning

      $ git clone --recurse-submodules https://github.com/lnls-sol/project-nheengatu.git